-2.4.3 Estimation of stack heights for TRI facilities with missing or invalid 3-digit SIC codes facilities estimated directly from AFS; 69 facilities estimated from California State data; 192 facilities estimated from New York State data; 37 facilities estimated from Wisconsin State data; and 11,514 estimated based on the facilities' 3-digit SIC code.
-The remaining 183 facilities (13,204 facilities minus 13,021 facilities) reported SIC codes outside the range of 201 to 399, at the 3-digit level, or reported no SIC code.
-For these 183 facilities, a stack height was assigned based on either the 2-digit SIC code (if a valid one was available) or on the median stack height for all 108,590 stacks from AFS and NET.
+2.4.3 Estimation of stack heights for TRI facilities with missing or invalid 3-digit SIC codes

+Of the 13,204 TRI facilities with non-zero stack air releases reported in 1995, stack heights were estimated as described above for 13,021 facilities.
+The estimation approaches used included: 1,209 facilities estimated directly from AFS; 69 facilities estimated from California State data; 192 facilities estimated from New York State data; 37 facilities estimated from Wisconsin State data; and 11,514 estimated based on the facilities' 3-digit SIC code.
+The remaining 183 facilities (13,204 facilities minus 13,021 facilities) reported SIC codes outside the range of 201 to 399, at the 3-digit level, or reported no SIC code.9 For these 183 facilities, a stack height was assigned based on either the 2-digit SIC code (if a valid one was available) or on the median stack height for all 108,590 stacks from AFS and NET.
+The median stack height for all 108,590 stacks from AFS and NET.
 The median stack height for all 108,590 stacks from AFS and NET is 10.67 m (35.0 ft).
 This median stack height of 10.67 m for stacks should not be confused with the median height of 9.14 m for all TRI facilities, which is based on AFS, NET, and State data.
 The median stack height at the 2-digit SIC code level was calculated according to the hierarchy used for the 3-digit SIC code analysis, presented in Section 2.4.2.
 Stack heights were estimated at the 2-digit SIC code level for 27 facilities.
 The stack heights for the remaining 156 facilities were estimated using the median stack height of all 108,590 stacks (10.67 m).
 Two significant figures are used for all stack heights in the RSEI model.